Homelessness in Seattle

-In the Seattle King County area, there were estimated to be 11,751 homeless people living on the streets or in shelters.
-On January 24, 2020, the count of unsheltered homeless individuals was 5,578.
-The number of individuals without homes in emergency shelters was 4,085 and the number of homeless individuals in transitional housing was 2,088, for a total count of 11,751 unsheltered people.
+In 2020 in the Seattle-King County area, an estimated 11751 people were experiencing homelessness.
+Of those, 5578 were unsheltered individuals, 4085 were in emergency shelters, and 2088 were in transitional housing.

+A 2020 survey indicated that homelessness was experienced at different rates by race.
+Of those individuals experiencing homelessness: 48% were white, 25% were African American, 15% were Native American, 6% were multiracial, 2% were Asian, while Native Hawaiian or Pacific Islander groups accounted for 4%.

-The percentages of individuals experiencing homelessness by race was: White 48%, African American 25%, Asian 2%, Native American 15%, Native Hawaiian or Pacific Islander 4%, Multi-racial 6%.
-In a survey conducted in 2019, 84% of homeless people in Seattle/King County lived in Seattle/King County prior to losing their housing, 11% lived in another county in Washington prior to losing their housing, and 5% lived out of state prior to losing their housing.
-Homelessness in Seattle is considered to be a crisis.
-It has been proposed that to address the crisis Seattle needs more permanent supportive housing.
+According to a 2019 survey, 84% of homeless people in Seattle-King County lived in the county prior to losing their housing, 11% lived in another county in Washington, and 5% lived outside the state.
+The Seattle city government has described homelessness as a crisis.
+The Seattle city government has proposed ideas for more permanent supportive housing to address the issue.

-A 2022 study found that differences in per capita homelessness rates across the country are not due to mental illness, drug addiction, or poverty, but to differences in the cost of housing, with West Coast cities like Seattle having homelessness rates five times that of areas with much lower housing costs like Arkansas, West Virginia, Detroit, and Chicago even though the latter locations have high burdens of opioid addiction and poverty.
+A 2022 study found that differences in per capita homelessness rates across the country are due to differences in the cost of housing rather than other factors often attributed to causing homelessness: mental illness, drug addiction, and poverty.

+West Coast cities, like Seattle, that have higher housing costs tend to have homelessness rates five times those of areas with much lower housing costs, like Arkansas, West Virginia, Detroit, and Chicago even though the latter locations have higher burdens of opioid addiction and poverty than their West Coast counterparts.

 History

 The name "Skid Road" was in use in Seattle by the 1850s when the city's historic Pioneer Square neighborhood began to expand from its commercial core.
-The first homeless person in Seattle was a Massachusetts sailor named Edward Moore, who was found in a tent on the waterfront in 1854.
+The first known homeless person in Seattle was a Massachusetts sailor named Edward Moore, who was found in a tent on the waterfront in 1854.